-Drawing the line frequently requires looking at the defendant's product-design decisions, because what is the relevant component, material, or apparatus depends on the context.
+U.S. Pat.
+No. 5,988,159: Gas-Fired Artificial Logs and Coals-Burner Assembly product-design decisions, because what is the relevant component, material, or apparatus depends on the context.
 In Hodosh v.
-Block Drug Co., the patent claimed "a method for desensitizing teeth with a composition containing an alkali metal nitrate [e.g., potassium nitrate]."259 Selling potassium nitrate is not contributory infringement, because it is widely used in fertilizers and fireworks.
+Block Drug Co., the patent claimed "a method for desensitizing teeth with a composition containing an alkali metal nitrate [e.g., potassium nitrate]."
+Selling potassium nitrate is not contributory infringement, because it is widely used in fertilizers and fireworks.
 But selling a toothpaste containing potassium nitrate was contributory infringement, because in its toothpaste form, its only significant use is to desensitize teeth while brushing them.

 For a modern example, consider Lucent Technologies, Inc. v.
-Gateway, Inc.260 Lucent ownted a patent claiming a method of entering information into a computer by displaying a tool specific to the field the user is entering data in.
+Gateway, Inc. Lucent owned a patent claiming a method of entering information into a computer by displaying a tool specific to the field the user is entering data in.
 Lucent asserted that the date picker in Microsoft Outlook infringed these claims, when used by Outlook users.
-Thus, as to Microsoft, this was a contributory-infringement case, not a direct-infringement case.261
+Thus, as to Microsoft, this was a contributory-infringement case, not a directinfringement case.